Cristian Martínez (Colombian footballer)

-Cristian Martínez Borja (born 1 January 1988) is a Colombian footballer playing for C.D.
-Universidad Católica del Ecuador.
+Cristian Martínez Borja (born 1 January 1988) is a Colombian professional footballer who plays as a forward for Aguilas Doradas.

 Career

-Born in Quibdó, Colombia, he made his senior debut with Patriotas playing in the 2006 Categoría Primera B season, before he moved to Brazilian club Internacional in 2007.
+Born in Quibdó, Colombia, Martínez made his senior debut with Patriotas playing in the 2006 Categoría Primera B season, before he moved to Brazilian club Internacional in 2007.
 In January 2008 he joined Mogi Mirim.
 He scored one goal for Mogi Mirim in 2008 Campeonato Paulista Série A2.
 Then he played in Guaratinguetá, where he scored one goal in Campeonato Brasileiro Série C. In 2009, he joined Caxias do Sul and later in 2010 he was loaned to Flamengo.